Treasury Bonds represent the SPDR Bloomberg Barclays U.S. Treasury Bond UCITS ETF. Aggregate Bonds represent the iShares Core US Aggregate Bond ETF.

 2. Focus on principal protection, while striving to maximize returns and minimize risks

 Successful investing is first and foremost about risk management.
 We are fundamentally risk-averse, long-term focused investors who would rather give up some of the “upside” to mitigate and limit our downside risk.
-We invest in high quality, well-located assets which historically have been less susceptible to market declines.
+We make loans against high quality, well-located real estate assets with strong downside protection.

 We seek investment opportunities that require capital, plus specialized knowledge and skills.
 This powerful combination generally results in higher returns per unit of risk and a strong point of view about value and investment risk factors.